KDCube is built around bundles

 |---|---|---|

-versatile — widgets, operations, and custom main-view pattern
+versatile — widgets, Telegram, operations, and custom main-view pattern

-The versatile sample shows how one bundle can combine a standard ReAct conversation workflow with decorated widget endpoints, bundle APIs, and a custom SPA main view.
-It is the best current reference for how entrypoint methods, tools_descriptor.py, and ui-src/ fit together.
+The versatile sample shows how one bundle can combine a standard ReAct conversation workflow with decorated widget endpoints, bundle APIs, Telegram webhook/Mini App surfaces, attachment handling, and a custom SPA main view.
+It is the best current public reference for how entrypoint methods, tools_descriptor.py, ui/main/, and ui/widgets/ fit together.

 Documentation Reference